While things are moving with COVID-19, We want you to know that headspace Port Augusta is still here to support your mental health.

 Our postal address is 16 – 20 Railway Parade, Port Augusta SA 5700

-If you're 15 - 24 and worried about work or study, get free and confidential support from the Digital Work and Study specialists at headspace.
+If you're 15 - 24 and worried about work or study, get free and confidential support from the headspace Work and Study Online Support specialists at headspace.

 The Team can assist you with creating a winning resume, career planning, job searching, interview preparation, contact and collaboration with employers and social firms.

-To find out more check out the web link below.
+To find out more check out headspace Work and Study Online Support.

 Feedback is important to headspace Port Augusta.
 It allows us to develop and maintain quality services to young people that access our centre.